The Walls of Air by Barbara Hambly

 As much as Ingold carried The Time of the Dark, I largely disliked this quest for one reason: Rudy.

-I still don’t buy him.
+I don’t buy him.
 He’s still too perfectly the aloof almost-bad-boy with a sensitive heart of gold just looking for meaning and love.
 And his lack of set-up continues to undermine my ability to take him seriously.
 You know what it is?
-He took on both magic and Alde so effortlessly and thoughtlessly that it feels like a fad.
+He took on both magic and a love interest so effortlessly and thoughtlessly that it feels like a fad.
 Any day now he’ll grow bored and wander off.

 Also, he’s a coward.
 Him constantly hanging back and letting Ingold take on every single bad thing that came their way may be realistic, but it isn’t a good look.
 It also, imho, leads to sub-par pacing.
 Fight sequences need to be quick.
 With Rudy standing off watching but not particularly getting involved, he has plenty of time to narrate blow-by-blow action.
 Sometimes a scuffle lasts pages.
 Especially when it’s mostly sword-play, it gets boring real quick.

 Throughout the quest there are pops of excitement that had me eagerly turning pages.
-I liked everything about the White Raiders, for example, but most of it was them walking, getting lost, or Rudy watching Ingold fight something.
+I liked everything about the White Raiders, for example, but most of the book was Rudy and Ingold walking, getting lost, or Rudy watching Ingold fight something.

-Back at the keep, Gil and Alde are exploring both the structure itself and countless old tomes on loan from the church.
+Back at the keep, Gil and Alde are exploring both the structure of the keep itself and countless old tomes on loan from the church.
 They seek some bit of knowledge to give them any hope against the Dark.

 This is slightly more interesting, but also contains some of the most irksome incongruities The Walls of Air has to offer.